 A39 at Torridge Bridge

-Work is taking place on the A39 Torridge Bridge to the north of Bideford, on the main link road towards Bude.
-The work started on 2 January, will be carried out at night under two-way lights and will go on until early April.
+Work is taking place on the A39 at Torridge bridge to the north of Bideford, on the main link road towards Bude.
+It will be carried out at night under two-way lights and will finish at the end of December.

 A bridging system will also be in place during the day to ensure both lanes remain open under a temporary speed restriction throughout the duration of the work.